kazabooboo/gizra.com/app/_posts/2016-06-16-faithful-elm-amazing-router.md

 The App.Model has a property called `activePage` which is as the name implies responsible for knowing which page is active.
 In fact, I have written the entire app without having and URL change.
 Just to emphasize, there were "pages" changes, it was simply not reflected in the URL.

 So once I wanted to write Navigation in I've realized I need to change my existing app.
-For example in my `update` function I should have changed:
+For example in my `update` function I should have changed the return value from `(model, Cmd.none)` to `(model, Navigation.newUrl (toUrl newModel))`

-`(model, Cmd.none)`

-to

-`(model, Navigation.newUrl (toUrl newModel))`

-same was with my `init` function.
+Same was with the `init` function.
 I had to change the signature from `init : ( Model, Cmd Msg )` to `init : Result String Int -> (Model, Cmd Msg)`.
-Nothing to dramatic, but I prefered avoiding it.
+Nothing too dramatic, but I preferred avoiding it.

 This is where I believe Elm router URL's approach shines.
 The `init` and `update` function can remain exactly as they were, while you can add your routing needs via a completely [separate](https://github.com/Gizra/elm-spa-example/blob/1.0.0/src/elm/App/Router.elm) set of functions.